-We can associate three fundamental safety leadership styles to the effectiveness of a safety culture: tough-coercive, tough-controlling, and tough-caring.
+We can associate three fundamental safety leadership styles with the effectiveness of a safety culture: tough-coercive, tough-controlling, and tough-caring.
 Let’s take a look at each of these leadership styles.

 In this leadership approach, managers are tough on safety to protect themselves: to avoid penalties.
 The manager’s approach to controlling performance may primarily rely on the threat of punishment.
 The objective is to achieve compliance to fulfill legal or fiscal imperatives.
 The culture is fear-driven and toxic.
 Management resorts to an accountability system that emphasizes negative consequences.
 By what managers do and say, they may communicate negative messages to employees that establish or reinforce negative relationships.

-As you might guess, fear-driven cultures, by definition cannot be effective in achieving world-class safety because employees work (and don’t work) to avoid a negative consequence.
+As you might guess, fear-driven cultures, by definition, cannot be effective in achieving world-class safety because employees work (and don’t work) to avoid negative consequences.
 Employees and managers all work to avoid punishment.
-Consequently, fear-driven thoughts, beliefs and decisions may be driving their behaviors.
-Bottom-line: a fear-driven safety culture will not work.
+Consequently, fear-driven thoughts, beliefs, and decisions may drive their behaviors.
+Bottom line: a fear-driven safety culture will not work.
 It cannot be effective for employees and managers at any level of the organization.
 It may be successful in achieving compliance, but that’s it.

 Managers primarily using this approach are tough on safety to control losses.
-They have high standards for behavior and performance, and they control all aspects of work to ensure compliance.
-Managers displaying this leadership style may not have a high level of trust in their employees.
+They have high standards for behavior and performance and control all work aspects to ensure compliance.
+Managers displaying this leadership style may not have high trust in their employees.
 Hence, they must control them.

 - Managers understand that complying with the law, controlling losses, and improving production can best be assured if employees are motivated, safe, and able.